 Tidy Towns Competition 2015 – Adjudication Report

 |County: Cork(North)||Mark: 302|

 |Landscaping and Open Spaces||50||42||42|

 Community Involvement & Planning / Rannpháirtíocht an Phobail & Pleanáil:

 Welcome to the SuperValu Tidy Towns Competition 2015 and we note that you have been participants for 30 years.
 Your committee has 18 full time members and a further 25 volunteers during the summer months.
 You meet every two weeks in winter and weekly in summer when the pressure is greatest to have your town looking its best.
 Well done on that huge effort.
-You receive support from residents, local businesses and … continue reading the full article “Tidy Towns increase by 5 points !”
+You receive support from residents, local businesses and [read more …] “Tidy Towns increase by 5 points !”

 A huge congratulations to Millstreet Tidy Towns and to everyone that helped Millstreet to take second place in the Cork County Councils annual Anti Litter Challenge.
 The presentation was held last Thursday evening at Vertigo Restaurant in Cork County Hall.
 It’s a fantastic achievement and will help to offset to some small degree the costs of of keeping our town looking nice and clean every year.